Search

 Table Mountain

 The Ghost of Verlatenbosch is an enduring tale set on Table Mountain.
 It is said that a governor of Cape Town made an enemy of a citizen.
-The citizen came up with a dark plan: he gave the governor’s son a beautiful flute as a gift.
-Unbeknownst to the governor or his son, the flute was once owned by a leper.
+The citizen hatched a dark plan: he gave the governor’s son a beautiful flute as a gift.
+Unbeknown to the governor or his son, the flute had once belonged to a leper.
 Within days of the son playing his flute, he became ill.
-He was forced into exile in a lonely hut at on the mountain, where he played his flute until he died.
-Some say on a still evening in the forest, you can still hear his mournful tune today.
+He was forced into exile in a lonely hut on the mountain, where he played his flute until he died.
+Some say that on a still evening in the forest, you can still hear his mournful tune today.

 Leeuwenhof Estate